How To Run A 2 Hour Half Marathon Pace

 If you aren’t already incorporating dynamic warmups and stretching into your running routine, I highly recommend it!

-7. Work with a coach
+7. Work with A Coach

 I may be biased, but I really do believe that working with a coach is one of the best ways your improve your odds of reaching your goal.
 Not only do you get their guidance and expertise, but you also get accountability and support.

-We all have moments of doubt and frustration when we train for a goal, and the coach’s job is to be there to support you and help you to get back on track when you fall off.
+We all have moments of doubt and frustration when we train for a goal, and the coach’s job is to be there to support you and help you get back on track when you fall off.

 As humans, we all benefit from having someone there to help us get back on track.
 Trust me when I say that working with a running coach can make all the difference.